jeffregencia/PSEI-Dashboard/PSEI-April-12-2022.md

 **1. Value Traded by Sector**

 Market activity rises from yesterday's trading session.
 From the previous traded value of PHP3.14bn, it increased to PHP4.51bn.
-The Services sector now ranks 1 in market activity surpasses the Holding Firms sector.
+The Services sector now ranks 1 in market activity surpassing the Holding Firms sector.
 From rank 4 yesterday, the Property sector crossed above the Financials sector.

 ![image](https://user-images.githubusercontent.com/103119533/162973291-d0231c49-ccea-4db3-9ecd-9baa8bb27a7a.png)